Aryansh1727/SkyCast-Weather/README.md

 This project uses the **OpenWeatherMap API**.

-1. Create an account at:
+1. Get a free API key from:
    https://openweathermap.org

 2. Generate your API Key.